Skip to main content

 1. Set a clear refund policy

-A transparent refund policy sets expectations before purchase, reducing the chance of buyers going to their bank instead of coming to you.
+• A transparent refund policy sets expectations before purchase, reducing the chance of buyers contacting their bank instead of coming to you.
 Make sure it's visible on your event page and covers what circumstances qualify for a refund and by when.

 2. Enable self-service refunds

-Ticket scan data is one of the strongest pieces of evidence in a dispute.
-If a buyer claims they didn't attend or didn't receive what they paid for, scan records can help demonstrate otherwise.
+• Attendance or check-in history data is one of the strongest pieces of evidence in a dispute.
+If a buyer claims they didn't attend or didn't receive what they paid for, proof of attendance by showing their check-in status and time of check-in can help demonstrate otherwise.

 5. Respond to buyer enquiries quickly